alexpriceonline/blog/_posts/2016-05-28-3-Tips-For-Killer-CSS.md

   - CSS
   - SCSS
   - Style guide
+summary: Whether you're a seasoned front-end developer, or a CSS rookie, writing readable and maintainable styles can be really tough.
+But struggle no longer.
+I've written a comprehensive guide to writing super CSS.

 ---

 # Writing Good CSS is Hard

 Whether you're a seasoned front-end developer, or a CSS rookie, writing readable and maintainable styles can be really tough.
 But struggle no longer.
 I've written a comprehensive guide to writing super CSS. _N.B.
 I did steal the format from <a title="Open the Trello website (new tab)" href="http://trello.com/" rel="noopener no referrer">Trello</a>, but I've made some important updates._